Arthur Chandler (footballer): Leicester City

-Chandler was already 27 years old when he was signed by Peter Hodge in the summer 1923 to bolster his attack after Leicester had narrowly missed out on promotion by goal average.
+Chandler was already 27 years old when he was signed by Peter Hodge in June 1923 to bolster his attack after Leicester had narrowly missed out on promotion by goal average.
 He made 118 consecutive appearances (a then club record) from his club debut in a 1–1 draw vs Hull City on the opening day of the 1923–24 season (also debuting that day was fellow future Leicester great Hugh Adcock).
 He registered his first two goals two days later in a 5–0 victory over Stoke City."
 Chandler went on to net 27 goals in his debut season for Leicester, despite the club finishing in a disappointing 12th position.
 Though it was his second season in which Chandler really started to express himself.
 Forming a lethal goalscoring partnership with Johnny Duncan, the pair scored an incredible 62 league goals between them as Leicester won the Second Division title and Chandler claimed the Second Division Golden Boot, beating team-mate Duncan by 2 goals to the award.

 Under the stewardship of Hodge and later Willie Orr Leicester established themselves as a strong First Division force, with Chandler heading a lethal forward line which also included Ernie Hine and Arthur Lochhead (the three of them would go on to score nearly 550 goals for the club between them and all three still sit among Leicester's top 5 goalscorers of all-time).
 In 1927–28 and 1928–29 as the club finished in its highest ever league finishes of 3rd and 2nd respectively, now in his mid 30s Chandler reached the top of his game, hitting 34 league goals in both seasons, still a club record for the most goals in a single season in the top flight.
 It was also at this time in which Chandler played his most famous game: On 20 October 1928 Chandler scored six goals against Portsmouth in Leicester's biggest league win, a 10–0 Division One victory at Filbert Street.
 The event has become known as "the six swans" among Leicester fans, because five swans flew over Filbert Street that day just after Chandler had scored his fifth of these goals.
 A sixth swan then flew over several minutes later and Chandler promptly responded scoring his sixth goal of the afternoon.
 He played for the "Professionals" in the 1929 FA Charity Shield.

 Chandler remained at the club until June 1935, although not a first team regular in his final few seasons due to his age, he became the club's oldest goalscorer when he netted his final goal for the club against Wolverhampton Wanderers on 29 December 1934 aged 39 years and 34 days.
-He had a brief spell at Notts County before retiring.
+He had a brief spell at Notts County, signing on 21 June 1935, before retiring as a player.